theabhirath/pairsnp-rs/README.md

 ## Input

-The input file should be a multiple sequence alignment in fasta format.
+The input file should be a multiple sequence alignment in FASTA format.
+The tool will handle both regular and gzipped files.

 ## Output